Why be creative?

 All the technical skills in the world can’t make up for a lack of creativity or story, so proper creative development is a must.

-We work both with creative agencies and direct-to-client depending upon the circumstances; we are very comfortable in both scenarios and will either fall solidly in line behind a creative agency to execute their vision or else provide the creative leadership that clients need.
+We work with creative agencies and direct-to-client depending upon the circumstances, and we are very comfortable in both scenarios.
+When you choose River Film, you will know that we can either fall solidly in line with a creative agency to execute their vision or provide the creative leadership that clients need.

-We’ve received briefs from creative agencies that have been taken all the way to storyboard and animatic with reference films and notes on casting, art direction, music – the works really.
-The task for River Film then is simply one of executing a very clear vision, though it’s important always to interrogate the creative to ensure it all works before we get cracking.
+We’ve received briefs from creative agencies that our team of London-based creatives have taken all the way to storyboard and animatic with reference films and notes on casting, art direction, music – the works really.
+The task for River Film is simply one of executing a clear vision, though it’s essential always to interrogate the creative to ensure it all works before we get cracking.

 Stop.
 Think.
-Act… It’s all too easy for a project simply to start without properly figuring out what are we trying to achieve – and how we will know if we’ve been successful.
-There are a series of simple questions that we need to ask ourselves.
+Act… It’s all too easy for a project to start without adequately figuring out what we are trying to achieve – and how we will know if it has been a success.
+Below are a series of simple creative development questions that we need to ask ourselves.

 - What is the message, and who is the audience?
 Why?